 Week 7: Douglass: Essay and Freedom

-Required: Frederick Douglass, Narrative of the Life [beginning through chapter 3] (linked here)
+Required: Frederick Douglass, Narrative of the Life [through chapter 3].
+Conferences scheduled this week: have journal with you.

 Required: Fall Break